— Topics —

 As Dr. Briffa said, I think it’s reasonable to think those who are slim aim to be marathon athletes or soccer players, etc. They at least know that they can eat a lot and not get fat.
 So they will eat whatever they want without hesitation, won’t they?

-In other words, by eating balanced foods every meal, intestinal starvation doesn’t happen —by that, I mean their base weight value as I defined it doesn’t change—and they keep their current weight while getting a little more muscle.
+In other words, by eating balanced foods every meal, intestinal starvation doesn’t happen —by that, I mean their set-point for body weight doesn’t change—and they keep their current weight while getting a little more muscle.

-On the other hand, when people spend all their time at home relaxing , or when doing light physical labor at work, don’t they tend to eat less?
+On the other hand, when people stay at home, spending time relaxing with a book or watching television, or when doing office work or light physical labor, don’t they tend to eat less or lighter meals?

 light meals

-Sometimes, they eat light meals such as hamburgers, hot-dogs, or noodles for lunch.
-Since they don’t exercise, they don’t pay attention to eating nutritious meals.
+Sometimes, they may eat only light meals such as hamburgers, hot-dogs, or instant noodles for lunch.
+Since they don’t exercise, they don’t pay attention to eating balanced and nutritious meals.

-If their diet leans toward carbs and some easily digestible proteins and they are experiencing being hungry for hours, the intestinal starvation mechanism may occur and their base weight value will go up.
+If their diet leans toward easily digestible carbs and some protein and they are experiencing being hungry for hours, the intestinal starvation mechanism may occur and their set-point weight will go up.
 They end up gaining more weight.

-To sum up, I’d like to say that not enough exercise or laziness won’t directly make people fat.
-Physical activity will affect the amount of food you eat as well as food choices.
+To sum up, I’d like to say that not enough exercise or laziness won’t directly cause people to get fat.
+The intensity and amount of physical activity will affect the amount of food you eat as well as food choices.

 2017.09.28